neksioo/TiktokStatBot/README.md

-# Tiktok Star Bot 🔥
+# Tiktok Stat Bot 🔥
 ・Tiktok stat bot that u can use through discord bot, made for educational purposes only

 # How to run program 🍱